 Anyone can join this challenge at any time.
 It encourages you to go for a period of time without wasting any food (or as little food as possible, usually beyond the point of consumption).
-Your zero food waste challenge can last for as long as you can manage, the longer the better.
+Your zero food waste challenge can last for as long as you can manage; the longer, the better.

 “Change doesn’t happen overnight.
 It starts with the desire, then one small step in the right direction.”-

-Over the next 7 days, complete these tasks to ensure that you are truly ready to go food waste free.
-You can complete more than one task in a day.
+Over the next seven days, complete these tasks to ensure that you are genuinely ready to go food waste-free.
+You can achieve more than one task in a day.
 It all depends on your preferences.
-When you start the challenge, most tasks will come easily because your kitchen has been prepped for zero waste.
+Most tasks will come easily when you start the challenge because your kitchen has been prepped for zero waste.

 Kathryn of Going Zero Waste couldn't shake the thought that 1 in 9 people go to bed hungry while she has enough to throw out.
 Your reasons could be one or more of the above.
 Whatever they are, make sure that you see them as achievable goals.
 They could provide you with the needed motivation whenever you feel tempted to slack.

 The World Resource Institute did something similar to reduce food waste in their office.
-They launched an "investigation”, and discovered that their food waste hotspots were:
+They launched an "investigation" and discovered that their food waste hotspots were:

-There are several methods of food preservation such as canning, drying, freezing, fermenting, preserving in salt, sugar, and alcohol, and so on.
-These are helpful in preserving leftovers or groceries which you will not consume immediately.
+There are several methods of food preservation, such as canning, drying, freezing, fermenting, preserving in salt, sugar, alcohol, and so on.
+These help preserve leftovers or groceries which you will not consume immediately.

 It is advisable to go shopping with a complete list of the things you need.
 Not only will it save you time, but it will also prevent extra spending on things you do not need.
 Following your list will also help to avoid food waste.

 With all the prep steps taken care of, you should be ready to start your 21 days of the zero food waste challenge.
 Here are some important pointers to keep you on the right track.

 This might seem obvious, but remember to eat your food.
 Learn to enjoy homemade meals.
-When you're eating, avoid distractions to ensure that you finish your food while it's still enjoyable.
+When you're eating, avoid distractions to ensure you finish your food while it's still enjoyable.

-Both at home and at your favourite restaurant, know the perfect serving size that is just enough for you.
+Both at home and in your favorite restaurant, know the perfect serving size that is just enough for you.
 A great deal of research has suggested that we eat too large portions in our modern times of so much choice.

 Do try and avoid more plastic if possible.
-In fact, if you regularly find yourself with restaurant leftovers spare why not pack a reusable container just in case and take it along with you.
+In fact, if you regularly find yourself with restaurant leftovers spare, why not pack a reusable container just in case and take it along with you?

 Making soups and stews from slightly tired vegetables is a quick and easy option.
-They taste great, are healthy and also freeze really well for later.
+They taste great, are healthy, and also freeze really well for later.
 Stale bread can make great crunchy toppings for bakes or pasta.
-With fruit, you can juice, stew or even try making jam.
+With fruit, you can juice, stew, or even try making jam.

 Instead of tossing out leftover fruit, keep a bag in your freezer for them.
 Clean and chop your uneaten fruit, and throw them into the bag once you get tired of eating them.
-This bag will always be a good source for smoothie ingredients whenever you need one.
+This bag will always be a good source of smoothie ingredients whenever you need one.
 Even better on hot days, they act like ice cubes making deliciously cool smoothies.

 Many people value the convenience of pre-packed salads.
 However, they can be one of the worst food waste offenders.
-The UK government's food waste body, WRAP, released a study in 2017 stating that 40% of pre-packed salad leaves end up in the bin.
+The U.K. government's food waste body, WRAP, released a study in 2017 stating that 40% of pre-packed salad leaves end up in the bin.

 It's easy to see why.
 Those leaves perish quickly, and salads are often a side dish.
 Further, supermarkets remain guilty of offering large bags for less or two for one deals.
 Planning on a salad for dinner or lunch?
 Buy whole lettuces and raw ingredients and only what you need.
-Other types of salad such as coleslaw and bean salad can last longer too and are just as delicious.
+Other types of salad, such as coleslaw and bean salad, can last longer, too, and are just as delicious.

 Ready to start the 30 days zero food waste challenge?
 You can find more inspiration by searching on social media using these hashtags: #zerofoodwaste, #zerofoodwastage, #zerofoodwastechallenge.
 Feel free to share your own journey and inspire someone else.
 You can share pictures of your meals, your thoughts, challenges, and the final post of triumph on day 30!